University of North Florida

 Article XI: New Courses

 Proposals for new permanent courses must go through the APC process on campus and at the state level.
-At the Department Level, new courses must be proposed in the appropriate committee (Track Committee).
+At the School Level, new courses must be proposed in the appropriate committee (Committee of the major concentrations in the B.S. in Communication, B.A. in Communication Studies, or the graduate program).
 Once the committee approves the course, the course goes before the entire faculty for discussion and a vote.
 The course must receive a majority vote among the faculty to go to the College APC committee.
 New courses introduced as part of a significant degree program restructuring may be exempted from this process.

 Major program changes must go through the appropriate committee and then be reported to the full faculty for a vote.
 The offering of Special Topic Courses will be approved by the individual instructors and chair.